mims-harvard/TFC-pretraining/README.md

 Our model captures the generalizable property of time series, Time-Frequency Consistency (TF-C), in a large pre-training time series dataset.
 TF-C means the time-based representation and the frequency-based representation, which are learned from the same time series sample, are closer to each other in a joint time-frequency space, and farther apart if the representations are associated with different time series samples.
 By modeling the TF-C, which is a characteristic unique to time series, the developed model can capture the underlying common pattern in time series and further empower knowledge transfer across different time series datasets.
 The different time series datasets are compounded by complexity in terms of large variations of temporal dynamics across datasets, varying semantic meaning, irregular sampling, system factors (e.g., different devices or subjects), etc.
 Moreover, the developed model enables self-supervised pre-training (which doesn't demand labels in the pre-training dataset) by adopting contrastive learning framework.
-Our TF-C approach is shown in the following figure. our model has four components: a time encoder, a frequency encoder, and two cross-space projectors that map time-based and frequency-based representations, respectively, to the same time-frequency space.
-Together, the four components provide a way to embed the input time series to the latent time-frequency space such that time-based embedding and frequency-based embedding are close together.
+Our TF-C approach is shown in the following figure.

 <!-- See the following figure for an illustration of our TF-C approach.
 Please see our paper for details on the particular choices of encoder and projector networks, model hyperparameters, and component loss function. -->